gaguinaldo/Web-Scraping/taco-bell-scrape/README.md

+## Web Scraping Using Beautiful Soup, Pandas and Requests.

+This repo contains the code that was developed to scrape a web site using Beautiful Soup, Pandas and Requests.

+The YouTube video that was made is [here](https://youtu.be/iqWZQcW5FTE)

+***
 * Webpage contains content inserted between tags (HTML tags and/or CSS)

 * Tags on a webpage can be nested (i.e., one tag can contain one or more tags that contain more data)